|1-to-1 Support/SEND Teaching Assistant|

 Add this profile to your favourites so you can return to it later from your account.

-A day in the life of a Primary School Teacher in the United Kingdom
+A day in the life of a 1-to-1 Support/SEND Teaching Assistant in the United Kingdom

 Briefly describe the organisation you work for

 I work for a small Church of England Primary school in rural Lincolnshire.
 There are 7 classes (one per year) and just under 30 members of staff.
 Children start in EYFS at aged 4 and progress through to Key Stage 1 (Year 1 and 2) and Key Stage 2 (Year 3, 4, 5 and 6).

 My duty is to support a pupil with ASD in their learning and development, enabling them to make best use of the educational opportunities presented to them.
 This includes supporting the Class Teacher by delivering individualised provision that is specific to the child’s areas of need but also building a safe and inclusive environment that facilitates this learning.

 Reflecting upon your past employment and education, what led you to your current career choice?

 I always knew that I wanted to work with children but it was only during my last year of university that I decided to aim specifically towards teaching.
 After focusing on educational psychology for my final year project & literature review, I was determined to continue researching these topics by completing a PGCE alongside a SCITT programme.
 This really gave me the best of both worlds as I was able to expand my knowledge of educational theories and the relevant science, while also spending most of my time actively teaching.
 Due to COVID restrictions, my training was unfortunately cut short when the schools closed in March 2020 and although I still received my QTS, I felt that I had missed out on a considerable amount of opportunities.
 I therefore applied to join a supply agency in order to gain wider exposure to different age groups, teaching practices and schools.